StiliyanM/devbg-design-patterns-talk/DesignPatternsDemo/Strategy/README.md

 - Fees rounded up to nearest cent
 - Does not support refunds

-**Validation Rules:**
-- Amount must be greater than zero
-- Currency is required
-- Only supports US transactions (Country must be "US")
+**Fee Calculation:**
+- $2.00 flat fee + 1.5% of amount
+- Fees rounded up to nearest cent
-- Refunds are not supported
+- Does not support refunds (throws exception)

 ## Implementation Approaches